ajithakdev/meterx-server/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature-name`).
 3. Make your changes.
+4. Run `npm run lint:fix` to ensure code style and fix any linting issues.
 4. Commit your changes (`git commit -am 'Add some feature'`).
 5. Push to the branch (`git push origin feature/your-feature-name`).
 6. Create a new Pull Request.